Explore our collection of free tools and calculators to make informed decisions.

 Use the free Section 80GG Rent Deduction Calculator on Toolisky →

-Section 80GG sits inside Chapter VI-A of the Income Tax Act, 1961 — the same chapter that houses popular deductions like 80C, 80D, and 80E.
-It was inserted to address an obvious gap in the law.
+Section 80GG sits inside Chapter VI-A of the Income Tax Act, 1961 — the same chapter that holds 80C, 80D, and 80E.
+It was inserted to close a gap the HRA system left open.
 Salaried employees who receive HRA get tax relief under Section 10(13A).
-Self-employed people, consultants, and salaried staff whose pay package excludes HRA were left with no equivalent benefit, even though they too pay rent every month.
-Section 80GG fixes that by allowing a direct deduction from total income for rent paid towards residential accommodation.
+Self-employed professionals, consultants, and salaried staff whose pay package excludes HRA had no equivalent benefit, even though they pay rent every month.
+Section 80GG fixes that by allowing a direct deduction from total income for rent paid on residential accommodation.

-The ceiling was meaningfully expanded through the Finance Act, 2016, which raised the fixed monthly cap from ₹2,000 to ₹5,000 — translating to a maximum annual deduction of ₹60,000.
-That cap has stayed unchanged into FY 2025–26.
-One critical point that trips up many taxpayers: the benefit is available only under the old tax regime.
-If you have moved to the new regime (the default from AY 2024–25), Section 80GG is off the table.
-For statutory text, forms, and the latest notifications, the Income Tax Department of India portal is the definitive source.
+The fixed monthly ceiling was raised from ₹2,000 to ₹5,000 by the Finance Act, 2016 — making the maximum annual deduction ₹60,000.
+That cap is unchanged for FY 2025-26.
+One critical point: the benefit is available only under the old tax regime.
+If you have moved to the new regime (the default from AY 2024-25 onwards under Section 115BAC), Section 80GG is off the table entirely.
+For the statutory text and the latest notifications, refer to the Income Tax Department of India portal.

-Eligibility is narrower than most people realise.
-The conditions are cumulative — you must satisfy every one of them, not just most of them.
+Eligibility is narrower than most people expect.
+Every condition below is cumulative — satisfy all of them, not most.

-The deduction allowed under Section 80GG is not the rent you paid.
-It is the least of three amounts, calculated independently and then compared.
-This three-limb structure is why the calculation goes wrong so often when done manually.
+The deduction is not simply the rent you paid.
+It is the lowest of three independently calculated amounts.
+This three-limb structure is why manual calculations go wrong so often.

 |---|---|